Focus on Your Life, Not on Your Pain

-Dorsal root ganglion (DRG) therapy is a new type of neurostimulation therapy designed to manage difficult-to-treat chronic pain in specific areas of the lower body, such as the foot, knee, hip or groin.
-If you suffer from this kind of pain, DRG therapy may work where other therapies have not—or may have provided only partial relief.
+Dorsal root ganglion (DRG) therapy is a new type of neurostimulation therapy designed to manage difficult-to-treat chronic pain in specific areas of the upper and lower limbs, such as the foot, knee, hip, groin or hand.
+DRG stimulation is the only clinically proven stimulation therapy to provide superior long-term pain relief over traditional stimulation therapy for this type of pain.1

 Watch one patient’s experience with DRG therapy

-DRG therapy may be an option if you have:
+DRG stimulation may be an option if you have:

 - Chronic pain that has lasted six months or more